Skip to content

 r_await/w_awaitRead/write latency separatelyLarge difference indicates problem

-Pause and predict: You are monitoring a database server and notice that await is consistently high (over 50ms), but %util is hovering around 30%.
+Pause and predict: You are monitoring a database server and notice that await is consistently high, but %util is hovering around 30%.
 What might this combination of metrics tell you about the storage subsystem’s characteristics or the nature of the database’s I/O patterns?

 Terminal window